 If the CSG Id IE and no Cell Access Mode IE are received in the HANDOVER REQUIRED message and the access control is unsuccessful and none of the E-RABs has a particular ARP value (see TS 23.401 [11]) the MME shall send the HANDOVER PREPARATION FAILURE message with an appropriate cause value to the source eNB, except when one of the E-RABs has a particular ARP value (see TS 23.401 [11]).
 Upon reception, the source eNB may decide to prevent handover for that UE towards CSG (Closed Access Mode) cells with corresponding CSG Id.

+If the Target to Source Failure Transparent Container IE is received in the HANDOVER PREPARATION FAILURE message including the Remote Criticality Diagnostics IE, the source eNB may use it to analyse the reason for the failed handover.

 Interaction with Handover Cancel procedure: